Jeff Zelinski

-Jeff Zelinski (born September 16, 1982) is a former Canadian football defensive back.
+Jeff Zelinski (born September 16, 1982) is a Canadian former football defensive back.
 He played CIS Football at Saint Mary's, where he played cornerback.
-He was selected in the fifth round (40th overall) of the 2008 CFL Draft by the Saskatchewan Roughriders.
+He was selected in the fifth round (40th overall) of the 2008 CFL draft by the Saskatchewan Roughriders.

-Zelinski was selected a second-team CIS all-Canadian in 2007 and 2008.
-As well as a First-team All-Canadian in 2009.
+Zelinski was selected a second-team CIS all-Canadian in 2007 and 2008, and was a First-team All-Canadian in 2009.